zsylvester/segmenteverygrain/README.md

 - segment-anything
 - tqdm

+## Installation

+<code>pip install segmenteverything</code>

 ## Getting started

-See the 'Segment_every_grain.ipynb' notebook for an example of how the models can be loaded and used for segmenting an image and QC-ing the result.
+See the [Segment_every_grain.ipynb](https://github.com/zsylvester/segmenteverygrain/blob/main/segmenteverygrain/Segment_every_grain.ipynb) notebook for an example of how the models can be loaded and used for segmenting an image and QC-ing the result.

-The 'Train_seg_unet_model.ipynb' notebook goes through the steps needed to create, train, and test the Unet model.
+The [Train_seg_unet_model.ipynb](https://github.com/zsylvester/segmenteverygrain/blob/main/segmenteverygrain/Train_seg_unet_model.ipynb) notebook goes through the steps needed to create, train, and test the Unet model.

+The [Segment_every_grain_colab.ipynb](https://github.com/zsylvester/segmenteverygrain/blob/main/segmenteverygrain/Segment_every_grain_colab.ipynb) has been adjusted so that the segmentation can be tested in Google Colab.
+That said, the interactivity in Colab is not as smooth as in a local notebook.

 ## Acknowledgements